 Technology has transformed the entire process of teaching and learning at Read School.
 It is a crucial component of every academic subject and is also taught as a subject in its own right.
 Most of our classrooms are equipped with electronic whiteboards, projectors and computers.
-We have two ICT suites in the school and pupils may use the machines there and elsewhere for private study.
+We have two large state-of-the-art ICT suites and pupils may use the machines there and elsewhere for private study.
 All of our boarding houses are equipped with computers with access to the Internet.

 Technology plays an enormously important part in the lives of all young people.
 Sophisticated games consoles and tablet computers, together with mobile phones provide unlimited access to the Internet, to SMS messages, to blogging (web logging) services (like Twitter), to Skype (video calls via web cameras built into computers, phones and PSPs), to wikis (collaborative web pages), chat rooms, social networking sites (such as Instagram, Facebook and Snapchat) and video sharing sites (such as YouTube).